sam-bee/oracle-cloud-repeater/README.md

-# Oracle Cloud Infrastructure CLI Container
+# Oracle Cloud Infrastructure CLI Repeater

-This Docker container has the Oracle Cloud Infrastructure CLI application installed on it.

-The container was created because some combination of the OCI CLI app, Ubuntu 24.04/24.10, and Python wasn't working.

-You will need your own OCI credentials to start provisioning things with this container.

-The [bonus feature](#bonus-feature-repeating-a-command), documented below, allows you to retry OCI commands until they succeed.
-If you are getting an error on OCI saying they are 'Out of capacity' for a shape such as 'VM.Standard.A1.Flex', for example, this will allow you to resend the command every 5 minutes until it succeeds.
+The **Oracle Cloud Infrastructure (OCI)** free tier is rather generous at time of writing, if a little oversubscribed.
+A 4-core, 24GB VPS using ARM processors is available for free, using what OCI call their 'VM.Standard.A1.Flex' shape.

+However, messages saying they are 'out of capacity' are common.
+Some Reddit users have been writing Javascript into their Chrome console to keep pushing the button every 30 seconds for four hours until a VPS is provisioned.

+This project takes a similar 'keep nagging' approach, using a different tech stack:
+- Docker
+- Ubuntu 22.04 (attempts to use Ubuntu 24.xx with OCI CLI were thwarted by the Python ecosystem)
+- Terraform (for supplying the provisioning command)
+- Go (for running the provisioning command again and again until it gets what it wants)
+- OCI CLI (not used for the initial provisioning, but you may use this later)

+You can use this project to provision your free virtual private server.
+You can also keep the container, which comes with **Terraform** and **OCI CLI**, in case you want to use those for other purposes.

+You will need an Oracle Cloud Infrastructure account set up already.
+It's worth trying to provision your server through the web interface a couple of times first.

 ## Security

 It is always advisable to read the Dockerfile and other content before adding your credentials to them.
 Note that the base image is `ubuntu:22.04`, which is considered trustworthy.
 You can also see from the Dockerfile that the container doesn't send your credentials anywhere it shouldn't.
-On Linux hosts, you may want to run `shred -uvz config` to destroy this local copy of your access credentials to your Oracle Cloud Infrastructure, if you're sure you've used the container for the last time.
+On Linux hosts, you may want to run `shred -uvz config` to destroy this local copy of your API keys, if you're sure you've used the container for the last time.

 ## Prerequisits

+### To provision the free server
-- docker
+- Docker
-- an Oracle Cloud Infrastructure account
+- An Oracle Cloud Infrastructure account
-- you must copy `./config.example` to `./config` and insert your own details
+- if you you must copy `./config.example` to `./config` and insert your own details
+### To use OCI CLI
+- You will need to copy config.example

 ## Use